 Mental Health Day brings focus to the mental health component of a person’s overall well-being.
 With a better method of helping children develop mental resilience from an early age, society can minimise the possibility of mental illness as they grow into adulthood.
 Society can also help them recover from mental illness.

 Prevention begins with helping children develop mental resilience and this begins with understanding the early warning signs and symptoms of mental illness.
 When the signs and symptoms are understood, support can be provided.
 When parents and teachers are aware of how to help kids build necessary life skills, when health workers are trained to detect and manage mental health disorders, mental illness can be alleviated.

 The more we understand about mental illness and how to manage and prevent it, the better we are able to help the new generation emerge into a bright future.
-The Multidisciplinary Assessment & Treatment service was established at Capstone Foster Care provides therapeutic training and support for both foster carers and looked after children who need specialist additional suppor
+The Multi-disciplinary Assessment Treatment & Therapy Service was established at Capstone Foster Care provides therapeutic training and support for both foster carers and looked after children who need specialist additional suppor